Workload management

 slurm-nodes.conf | Slurm node configuration file |

-slurm-user.conf | Slurm user configuration file (e.g. QoS, priorities) |
+slurm-user.conf | Slurm user configuration file (e.g. QoS, priorities) - deprecated in 15.2 where this file has been merged into slurm.conf |

 By default Luna generates the configuration for nodes and partitions, where the partition is based on the group name.
 This method is useful for homogeneous node-type cluster where a default node contains the detailed configuration for CPU-s, cores and RAM.
-When more complexity is desired, e.g. having different node-types, the automation can be overidden by manually configuration in these files, or the graphical slurm configurator can be used.
+When more complexity is desired, e.g. having different node-types, the automation can be overridden by manually configuration in these files, or the graphical slurm configurator can be used.

 Graphical slurm configuration application